portal-hq/portal_flutter_example/README.md

 ## Key Features

 #### 1. Initializing the Portal SDK
 On app startup, users are prompted to initialize the Portal SDK.
-This is handled via a Flutter `MethodChannel`, invoking the native iOS `initializePortal` method.
+This is handled via a Flutter `MethodChannel`, invoking the native `initializePortal` method on the corresponding iOS and Android platform.

 ### 2. Creating a Wallet
 Once initialized, users can create a wallet with Ethereum and Solana addresses.
 The app displays the addresses upon successful wallet creation.